Overview

 - About:

-Dr. Kelliher has been teaching History and Religion at Northridge for 24 years.
+Dr. Kelliher has been teaching History and Geography at Northridge since 1998.
 He has a passion for teaching in energetic and fun ways.
 His lessons are famous for being engaging, fun, demanding, and rich in content.
 As one parent from last Summer put it: “There’s no one else who can teach history like Dr. Kelliher.”
 Other questions about the camp?
 You can contact Dr. Kelliher at tkelliher@northridgeprep.org.

 Entering Grades: 5, 6, 7, 8